 Mix the gelatin in the water.
 Add into the thickened sauce.

-If you are using whipped cream, place some in a bowl and add a drop or two of red food coloring to make pink whipped cream.
+If you are using whipped cream, place some in a bowl and add a drop of red food coloring to make pink whipped cream.
 Stir very gently.
 This may also work with yoghurt.

 Scoop some whipped cream onto the bottom half of the puff pastry.

 You can also add a couple spoonfuls of chocolate sauce too.

 Place a generous scoop of the raspberry sauce on top.